-To be patentable your invention must be new i.e. not have been disclosed before, and must be non-obvious, i.e. more than just a very straightforward adaptation of a known idea.
+To be patentable your invention must be new, i.e. not have been disclosed before, and must be non-obvious, i.e. more than just a very straightforward adaptation of a known idea.

-On top of being new and non-obvious, it is important to file at the right time: too early and there may not be enough data or information to enable the invention; too late and there is the risk of third parties disclosing or even filing their own application.
-Patent attorneys can help you with IP protection gueries at any stage of the innovation life cycle.
+On top of being new and non-obvious, it is important to file a patent application at the right time: too early and there may not be enough data or information to 'enable' the invention; too late and there is the risk of third parties disclosing or even filing their own application.
+Patent attorneys can help you with intellectual property (IP) protection queries at any stage of the innovation life cycle.